 Accessing the service for the first time

-- you will then be prompted to provide verification.
-Depending on the method you have set-up you will verify using a text message code, a telephone call or the authenticator app
+- Verify who you are using the MFA method you have set up.
+This will be either a text message code, a telephone call or the authenticator app.

-- once verified you will access the service and be able to respond to high severity alerts and manage users for your organisation.
+- Once verified, you will be logged into the service and you will be able to respond to cyber alerts.

 High severity alert process

-NHS Digital's Cyber Security Operations Centre (CSOC) raise a high severity cyber alert
+Here's what happens when NHS Digital's Cyber Security Operations Centre (CSOC) raises a high severity cyber alert:

 Responding to an alert